College of Southern Maryland

 Author: Thomas Bell, Associate Professor - Kansas State University

 April 8 – May 4

 Paintings in broad brush strokes, photos in captivating focus, and sculptures molded with playfulness are among the types of artwork showcased each spring as part of the College of Southern Maryland Annual Juried Student Exhibition presented in the Tony Hungerford Memorial Art Gallery, Fine Arts Center, La Plata Campus.
-The 2015 Annual Juried Student Show takes place April 8-May 4, with an Award Reception on April 14 at 2:30 p.m.
+The 2015 Annual Juried Student Exhibition takes place April 8-May 4, with an Award Reception on April 14 at 2:30 p.m.
 We are pleased to announce that artist Laurel Kukazewski will be our Juror for this year's exhibit.
 Artwork submissions will be accepted from March 25 through April 1.
 The submission form will be available soon.

 Artist Jan Clayton Pagratis has made a gift to CSM of one of the paintings from her show: "The Yellow School Bus" 14"x11" Encaustic, Pencil Shavings, Rusty Metal and Wood, on Canvas.

 Ms. Pagratis expressed her warm gratitude for the opportunity to show her work at CSM and a special appreciation for the interest expressed by the students.
 The painting she donated relates to students, and education in particular, and she felt CSM to be an appropriate home for the painting.
 CSM, the Division of Communication, Arts and Humanities and the Tony Hungerford Memorial Art Gallery would like to say thank you to Ms. Pagratis for her gift and show our appreciation for her work.